In Borneo, my daughter learned first-hand how she can contribute to wildlife conservation

 Sandakan Rainforest Discovery Centre

-In the background, the soundtrack of huge Pomponia merula.
-Better known as the six o’clock cicada, as it starts its mix of croaking and high-pitched chirrups around sunset, some of the insects clock more decibels than the average motorbike.
+In the background, was the soundtrack of the huge pomponia merula: better known as the ‘six o’clock cicada’, as it starts its mix of croaking and high-pitched chirrups around sunset, some clocking up more decibels than the average motorbike.

-As night fell, we wandered the paths to the light of our torches feeling miles from civilisation.
+As night fell, we wandered the paths by the light of our torches feeling miles from civilisation.
 Having Intrepid take care of the practical side of this family adventure, especially as I was travelling alone with my daughter, was a huge advantage when you’re heading off the beaten track.
-Thankfully our guide not only kept us from getting entirely lost, but also had an impressive ability to spot some of the forest’s shyest and rarest nocturnal creatures.
+Thankfully, our night-walk guide not only kept us from getting entirely lost, but also had an impressive ability to spot some of the forest’s shyest and rarest nocturnal creatures.

 The first two we encountered had obviously heard us coming and leapt off into the undergrowth.
 But our persistence was rewarded with the sight of one clinging to a branch, its eyes gleaming in the dark.

-Emerging from the knee-high bushes, we were silently thrilled to have seen one for ourselves – and in my case, also pleased that we hadn’t encountered another native forest-dweller… the leech.
+Emerging from the knee-high bushes, we were silently thrilled to have seen one for ourselves – and in my case, also pleased that we hadn’t encountered another native forest-dweller (the leech) on our after-dark adventure.

 Labuk Bay Proboscis Monkey Sanctuary

-If the macaques won the title of cheekiest monkeys spotted during our Borneo family holiday, the proboscis monkeys won my daughter’s heart for their unique looks.
+If the macaques won the title of cheekiest monkeys spotted during our Borneo family holiday, the proboscis monkeys won my daughter’s heart for their, shall we say, unique looks.

-To make it in the proboscis monkey world, the bigger your nose and belly, the better.
-Having seen them from a distance clambering in the trees along the Kinabatangan River, harems in tow, or some of the bachelor groups settling down at night, we couldn’t wait to see them up close at the sanctuary.
+To make it in the proboscis-monkey world, the bigger your nose and belly, the better.
+Having seen the males from a distance, clambering in the trees along the Kinabatangan River, harems in tow, or some of the bachelor groups settling down at night, we couldn’t wait to see them up close at the sanctuary.

 We had to pass by the silvered leaf monkeys first, including some bright orange babies with their silver-grey mothers.
-One of the babies was being looked after by a well-meaning but slightly ineffectual big sister while its own mother snacked nearby.
+One of the langur babies was being looked after by a well-meaning, but slightly ineffectual big sister, while its own mother snacked nearby.

 Ten minutes after climbing into our boat and speeding off down the Kinabatangan River, we saw them – a family of three pygmy elephants in the water.

 Trunks entwined, the baby was busily play-fighting with one of its parents, while the other splashed through the water looking for food on the opposite bank.
-They’re around eight to ten feet tall when fully grown, which may be small for elephants but to the human eye still pretty sizeable.
+They’re around eight to ten feet tall when fully grown, which may be small for elephants, but to the human eye, they’re still pretty sizeable.

 How could we possibly top that kind of wildlife spotting?
-However, the ecosystems along Kinabatangan River are so rich and varied that each of our multiple boat cruises to spot Borneo’s wildlife in its natural habitat had countless moments to remember.
+Well, the ecosystems along the Kinabatangan River region are so rich and varied that each of our multiple boat cruises to spot Borneo’s wildlife in its natural habitat was packed with countless moments to remember.

-During two afternoon boat trips, we saw monkeys splashing about by the water’s edge before settling down in the trees to sleep, their backs to the river as night-time predators would come from the forest – proboscis monkeys, silvered leaf monkeys, long-tailed macaques and short-tailed macaques all leaping, climbing and then curling up together as the sun sank in the horizon.
+During two afternoon boat trips, we saw monkeys splashing about by the water’s edge before settling down in the trees to sleep, their backs to the river, as night-time predators come from the forest.
+There they were, proboscis monkeys, silvered leaf monkeys, long-tailed macaques and short-tailed macaques all leaping, climbing and then curling up together as the sun sank in the horizon.

-Elsewhere crocodiles basked on the banks, while birds flew overhead – an iridescent flash of blue from a kingfisher, dramatic black and red broadbills with their eye-catching green beans, several species of hornbill, gleaming white herons and more.
+Elsewhere, crocodiles basked on the banks, while birds flew overhead – an iridescent flash of blue from a kingfisher, dramatic black-and-red broadbills with their eye-catching green beaks, several species of hornbill, gleaming white herons and more.

 Venturing down a small tributary, we got thoroughly over-excited at the sight of a ‘crocodile’ swimming nearby, which turned out to be just a floating log.
-We ducked under the branches of a fallen tree to reach an oxbow lake, a peaceful stretch of water carved out by the river.
-The lake is covered in purple hyacinths.
+We ducked under the branches of a fallen tree to reach an oxbow lake, a peaceful stretch of water carved out by the river, covered in purple hyacinths.

 At night, the river has its own story.
 We glimpsed an owl waiting to hunt, while a rare slow loris clung to a branch during its nocturnal outing, all under more stars than we’ve ever seen, only the splash of our wake disturbing the silence.

-We got to play a small part in helping protect the animals too, joining RESPonsible Elephant Conservation Trust (RESPECT), a local conservation project, to plant elephant grass.
-Seeing the pygmy elephants in the river might have been a holiday highlight for us, but it’s actually a lack of food that forces them to forage more widely.
+We got to play a small part in helping protect the animals too, joining RESPonsible Elephant Conservation Trust (RESPECT), a local conservation project, to plant elephant grass in an effort to counteract the habitat loss and destruction of their food sources that contributes to the biggest threat facing Borneo’s 1,500 remaining pygmy elephants.
+Seeing them in the river might have been a holiday highlight for us, but it’s due to this lack of food that they’re often forced along the riverbanks to forage, rather than ranging more widely.

-Cathy and her daughter travelled on a modified version of Intrepid’s Borneo Family Holiday.
+Cathy Winston and her daughter travelled on Intrepid’s nine-day Borneo Family Holiday.

 You might also like